gollumeo/smart-slot/README.md

 ## ✅ Status

-> In progress.
-First MVP targeted for delivery by the evening of May 22.
+> First MVP delivered on May 22, covering all use cases, edge cases, and tested in-memory without external services.
+> HTTP integration layer still in progress.

 ---